v-m-wang/qtm350-final-project/README.md

 - Set the working directory to the project root before running notebooks.
 - PDF rendering requires LaTeX installed.
 - All figures are generated from the `.ipynb` notebooks in `/scripts`.
+- Ensure have same Python dependencies using `requirements.txt` file before running notebooks.

 ---